tahoma2d/tahoma2d/doc/rendering_overview.md

 Understanding the rendering code can be challenging in Tahoma2D

-When a render, fast rener, or preview command is given, it is handled in rendercommand.cpp
+When a render, fast render, or preview command is given, it is handled in rendercommand.cpp

 ### In rendercommand.cpp:
 - The file destination is verified.